ermalaliraj/eur-lex-official-journal-sparql/README.md

-# Download EU Law from EUR-lex
+# Download EU Laws from EUR-lex

-Open source project on how to download law from `EUR-lex`.
+Open source project you can use for downloading European Commission laws from `EUR-lex`. <br/> <br/>
 All the present content is taken from the official page [wwww.eur-lex.europa.eu](https://eur-lex.europa.eu) and the source code has been created following the website guidelines.
 The code is open source and compliant with [Decision 2011/833/EU](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32011D0833).